example42/example42.github.io/_posts/2022-08-07-puppet-evaluation-error-unknown-resource-type.md

 ---
 layout: blog
 title: Puppet Evaluation Error.
 Error while evaluating a Resource Statement - Unknown resource type
+description: "What causes the Puppet 'Unknown resource type' error, how to read the full error message, and how to fix it by adding the missing module dependency."
 ---

 So you got the **Error while evaluating a Resource Statement, Unknown resource type** with Puppet and are searching for solutions?